Former Lab Members

 PhD Student

 Weiqian received his B.E. and M.S. degrees, both in electrical engineering from Tsinghua University, Beijing, China, in 2017 and 2020, respectively.
 He is currently pursuing his Ph.D. degree with the Department of Electrical and Computer Engineering at The University of Texas at Austin, TX, USA.
-His research interests include modeling and control on grid-tied inverters, control and operation of grid-forming converters, and machine emulation control.
+His research interests include control and implementation of grid-forming inverters, and machine emulation control.

 Pranav Chandran